Shania Twain

-Eilleen Regina "Shania" Twain (/aɪˈliːn/ /ʃə'naɪə/ eye-LEEN-_..._-shə-NY-ə; born August 28, 1965) is a Canadian singer and songwriter.
-She has sold over 100 million records, making her one of the best-selling music artists of all time and the best-selling female artist in country music history.
+Eilleen Regina "Shania" Twain (/aɪˈliːn/ /ʃə'naɪə/ eye-LEEN-_..._-shə-NY-ə) (née Edwards; born August 28, 1965) is a Canadian country singer and songwriter.
+She has sold more than 100 million records, making her one of the best-selling music artists of all time and the best-selling female artist in country music history.
 She received several titles including the "Queen of Country Pop".
-Billboard named her as the leader of the 1990s country-pop crossover stars.
+Billboard named her as the leader of the 1990s country pop crossover stars.

 Twain grew up in Timmins, Ontario, and from a young age she pursued singing and songwriting before signing with Mercury Nashville Records in the early 1990s.
 Her self-titled debut studio album was a commercial failure upon release in 1993.
 After collaborating with producer and husband-to-be Robert John "Mutt" Lange, she rose to fame with her second studio album, The Woman in Me (1995), which brought her widespread success.
-It sold over 20 million copies worldwide, spawned eight singles, including "Any Man of Mine" and earned her a Grammy Award.
-Twain's third studio album, Come On Over (1997), has sold over 40 million copies worldwide, making it the best-selling studio album by a female solo artist, the best-selling country album, best-selling album by a Canadian, and one of the best-selling albums of all time.
+It sold more than 20 million copies worldwide, spawned eight singles, including "Any Man of Mine" and earned her a Grammy Award.
+Twain's third studio album, Come On Over (1997), has sold more than 40 million copies worldwide, making it the best-selling studio album by a female solo artist, the best-selling country album, best-selling album by a Canadian, and one of the best-selling albums of all time.
 Come On Over produced twelve singles, including "You're Still the One", "From This Moment On", "That Don't Impress Me Much" and "Man!
 I Feel Like a Woman!" and earned her four Grammy Awards.
 Her fourth studio album, Up!
 (2002), spawned eight singles, including "I'm Gonna Getcha Good!", "Ka-Ching!" and "Forever and for Always".